Predictive Analytics for Content Performance: A Guide for AI-Powered Marketing

 • Opt for models that allow for interpretability, enabling you to understand the factors driving predictions.

-• Tools like decision trees or linear regression offer more transparency than complex neural networks.
+• Tools like decision trees or linear regression offer more transparency than complex neural networks because their decision-making process is more straightforward and easier to visualize or explain.

 • Techniques like SHAP values or LIME can provide insights into feature importance and model behavior.